ploomber/jupysql/doc/integrations/pandas.md

 ````
 The `--persist-replace` argument, with the name of a DataFrame object in memory,
-will replace the existing name DataFrame object in memory.
+will replace the existing named DataFrame object in memory.

 ```{code-cell} ipython3
 %sql --persist-replace df